mkh1991/pitch-control/README.md

 - Both Numba and NumPy backends

 ### Coming Soon
+- Support for `kloppy`-supported datasets
+- Smoothing of tracking data
+- Video and animation for entire games
 - "Relevant" or weighted pitch control, based on the value of the space towards a goal threat
 - Other pitch control models:
   - Fernández & Bornn (2018) - "Wide Open Spaces"
   - KNN-based methods
   - Hybrid ML-based models
-- Video and streaming support
+- Streaming support

 ## Architecture